MicrosoftDocs/cpp-docs/docs/embedded/peripheral-view.md

 ## Overview

-The Peripheral View allows embedded developers to view and manipulate registers and peripherals defined SVD (System View Description) files.
+The Peripheral View allows embedded developers to view and manipulate registers and peripherals defined in SVD (System View Description) files.

 # [Visual Studio](#tab/visual-studio)